Excess body fat is a significant contributor to various health conditions, with arterial stiffness being one of the most concerning.

 He adopted a balanced diet rich in fruits, vegetables, lean proteins, and whole grains while reducing his intake of saturated fats and sugars.

 John also committed to 30 minutes of daily aerobic exercise, such as brisk walking and cycling.
+He also opted for healthy snacks while travelling.

 Over six months, he reduced his visceral fat by 15%, leading to improved PWV measurements and a noticeable decrease in blood pressure.